mountbatt/yourls-check-existing-url/README.md

 ````
 &action=check_url_exists&url=YOUR-LONG-URL
 ````

 ### Install:

-Move the plugins directory to /user/plugins/ and activate the plugin in the Admin interface afterwards.
+Move the `yourls-check-existing-url` directory to `/user/plugins/` and activate the plugin in the Admin interface afterwards.